darkodimov05/devcoops.com/_posts/2021-07-03-how-to-fix-docker-login-unknown-shorthand-flag.md

 * Docker

 ## Solution
 **Step 1**.
-The updated command is basically the same from the output of `aws ecr get-login` but without the -e flag.
+The updated command is basically the same as `aws ecr get-login` output, but without the -e flag.
 Something like:
 ```bash
 docker login -u AWS -p <some_secret_string> https://aws_account_id.dkr.ecr.region.amazonaws.com
 ```